hashicorp/actions-docker-build/README.md

 - DockerHub `docker.io` (this is the default, you can optionally omit this hostname)
 - AWS ECR Public `public.ecr.aws`
-- Red Hat Certified Container Registry `scan.connect.redhat.com` (note there are special rules to follow when specifying `redhat_tag`, see below).
+- Red Hat Certified Container Registry `quay.io`

 ## Usage